Jagailo/YetAnotherKeyDisplayer/README.md

 * Used [RTSS shared memory](https://github.com/spencerhakim/RTSSSharedMemoryNET) library written by [@spencerhakim](https://github.com/spencerhakim).
 * [@Barnacle](https://github.com/Barnacle) added mouse support.
 * Text alignment icons made by [Freepik](https://www.flaticon.com/authors/freepik) from [flaticon](https://www.flaticon.com/).

+## Special Thanks 💖
+I am incredibly proud and grateful that this project is used by [Wube Software](https://factorio.com/game/about), the developers behind Factorio - one of my favorite games.
+Seeing my app in action in their dev diary ([Friday Facts #412](https://factorio.com/blog/post/fff-412)) was a huge surprise and an absolute honor!

 ## License
 YAKD is free software released under the [MIT License](LICENSE) — no ads, no donations.